Phones · Resale guide

 Common Scams to Watch For (India 2026)

-Water-Damaged Phone (Externally Clean): Scammers clean the exterior of water-damaged phones to hide their past.
-The critical check is the Liquid Contact Indicator (LCI) inside the SIM tray slot.
-If it’s pink or red, the phone has been exposed to water, no matter how clean it looks.
-Internal corrosion can lead to unpredictable failures.
+Water-Damaged Phone (Cleaned Exterior): A phone might look pristine on the outside, but its interior could be corroded from water damage.
+The tell-tale sign is the Liquid Contact Indicator (LCI) inside the SIM tray slot.
+If it’s pink or red, the phone has been exposed to water, and you should walk away, as internal damage can manifest unpredictably.

 Seller’s Guide — How to Maximize Your Nothing Phone 2 Resale